 The Larger Than Life Bag by Cecily Keim is big enough to hold everything but the kitchen sink.
 This show-stopping tote make the perfect weekend bag, beach bag, or project bag-even an in-progress afghan will fit.
 Colorful motifs create the front and back panels and a fabric lining adds stability to this oversized bag.
 This bag is a serious go-to crochet bags pattern that will showcase your favorite yarns in motifs.
 You can make it as colorful as you’d like by making each motif a different color, or matching them.
 Express yourself in bigger and bolder crochet way—add this crochet bag pattern to the top of your list!

 Experiment with needle felting with the Message in a Flower Bag by Jill Wright.
 This bag spruces up a sturdy felted messenger bag with blue and purple pansies.
 The bag and strap are worked entirely in half double crochet and then felted to create a dense sturdy fabric.
 Unspun (or untwisted) yarn is then used to needle-felt a design onto the flap.
 Make the pretty pansies shown or make up your own design.
 Needle felting takes a bit to master, but with the helpful guidance of the crochet expert Jill Wright, you’ll be able to create your own designs in no time.

 Need a break from those larger, more detailed crochet projects?
 What are you waiting for?
-Click here to browse many crochet patterns and find the free Crochet Bags and Purses: 7 Free Crochet Bag Patterns eBook.
+Click here to browse many crochet bag patterns and find the free Crochet Bags and Purses: 7 Free Crochet Bag Patterns eBook.
 Crocheting bags is a great way to getting fast yet stunning results.
-No matter what style you prefer, this collection of seven free bag, handbag, and crochet purse patterns will have something you’ll fall in love with!
+No matter what style you prefer, this collection of seven free purse, handbag, and crochet bag patterns will have something you’ll fall in love with!